Thematic Areas · Governance & Rights

 "Mobile courts should have come earlier.
 We suffered in silence for years.
 I lost property during a divorce—livestock, a motorbike, and household items I owned before marriage.
 Many other women experienced similar injustices.
 But that changed when CAVWOC brought mobile courts to our doorstep."

 She further emphasized that men are now more cautious about their behavior, as women have learned how and where to report abuse, what support they can access, and how justice can be pursued.
-She strongly recommended expanding mobile court coverage to reach remote villages that remain underserved.

 Aidah Njobvu, Chairperson of the Phweremwe Women's Forum